Serapion-GmbH/claire-organization-server-demo/README.md

 # Organization Server Demo

-This is a FastAPI-based REST API that serves as a demo organization server for the NOVA System.
+This is a FastAPI-based REST API that serves as a demo organization server for the Claire Ecosystem.
 It provides session management and bot integration capabilities with Auth0 authentication.

 ## Features

 - Health check endpoint (`/` and `/health`)
-- Integration with NOVA System
+- Interaction with the Claire API
 - Auth0 authentication support
 - CORS middleware support
 - Environment-based configuration